yadhukishore/HeyReact/Day2/Theory.md

 A: `<React.Fragment></React.Fragment>` is a feature in React that allows you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes to the DOM.
 `<></>` is the shorthand tag for `React.Fragment`.
 The only difference between them is that the shorthand version does not support the key attribute.

+*We can wrap multiple componets inside a Fragment*

 #### Example

 ```